 D’Artagnan’s three duels are with Athos, (Van Heflin), Porthos (Gig Young), and Aramis (Richard Coote), three friends who also happen to be musketeers.

 The Four Musketeers?

-Our Guys Save the Queen
+The Three Musketeers Save the Queen

 The Cunning Lady de Winter

 Battle begins between France and Britain, and Richelieu sends Lady de Winter to England to assassinate Buckingham.
 He gives Milady a carte blanche—basically a letter granting her full protection from the law regardless of what she does.
-When Milady reaches Buckingham, he is already aware of her plan, and she is imprisoned.
+When Milady reaches Buckingham, he’s already aware of her plan, and she is imprisoned.
 Constance, now staying with Buckingham after being rescued from Richelieu, is assigned to be Milady’s jail warden.